Assignment Help

 Run a One-Week Habit Audit

 Before designing anything, spend one week tracking your actual behaviour.
 When do you currently study?
 How long do sessions last before distraction takes over?
 What environmental factors are present when studying goes well versus badly?
-This data reveals your real baseline — which is almost always different from your assumed baseline.
-Most students discover they’re more productive in the mornings than they thought, and less productive in evenings than they assumed.
 The audit takes 60 seconds at the end of each day and delivers the most actionable information you’ll have for routine design.

 2